As a video shooter, editor, and reporter, these are my brainstorming, planning, and mapping notes.

 For two days, laying low, we spent sleeping, talking, planning, and discussing escaping from our catastrophic nightmare.
 Staying locked in the warmth security of our safe house would have been the easy option.
 The will and the desire to save Gyda and try to do something positive was the winning option.

-Again with the roe deer silently guiding us through the thickets we found a small coracle tied to the moss covered bank of the fast flowing river bank.
+Again, with the roe deer silently guiding us through the thickets we found a small coracle tied to the moss-covered bank of the fast-flowing river bank.
 With salmon and otters escorting us, the leather craft was soon quickly bobbing down the winding river.
-Birds, wrens, robins and crows were keeping a sharp look out.
+Birds, wrens, robins and crows were keeping a sharp lookout.
 Ferrying past rocky rapids, valley troughs, deep pools with swirling whirlpools, we escaped to the sandy estuary where the river entered the bay.
-Here the deer and bird friends handed over the watching brief to gannets, petrels and black backed gulls.
+Here the deer and bird friends handed over the watching brief to gannets, petrels and black-backed gulls.
 Darting, dancing, glinting dolphins began towing the tiny craft over the blue seas to the magical castle on the island in the west where the sun sets.

 As the moon was waxing, the dolphins were safely guiding us into a sheltered cove hidden from prying eyes and the evil raiders.

-Circling high over the hill route to the northern, purple mountains, buzzards following the raiders, were constantly informing on the raiders movement.
+Circling high over the hill route to the northern, purple mountains, buzzards following the raiders were constantly informing on the raiders movement.
 Magnus, thinking, working hard, and mapping out the information, was developing a courageous plan to save Gyda.
 In the briefing for the raid to save Gyda, Magnus was delegating duties and tasks.
 Whales and dolphins for aiding the rescue party across the blues seas and into the sandy estuary.
-Flights of birds were the eyes and ears with deer and hares leading the heroic rescuers to the brigands camp.
+Flights of birds were the eyes and ears with deer and hares leading the heroic rescuers to the brigand’s camp.

-Tawney owls coordinating the rescue, hooting as dawn was breaking, were secretly scouting the approach route to the brigands den.
-Asta, Magnus and Lief riding on the backs of the deer, knowing the otters were breaching the stockade, prepared their stun granades and laser swords.
+Tawney owls coordinating the rescue, hooting as dawn was breaking, were secretly scouting the approach route to the brigand’s den.
+Asta, Magnus and Lief riding on the backs of the deer, knowing the otters were breaching the stockade, prepared their stun grenades and laser swords.
 Creeping through the silent, sleeping enemy den with snoring Celts, quietly waking a trembling Gyda, Leif treading silently led the brave raiders to the safety of the surrounding forest.

 The animal friends, escorting the rescuers, gave no clues away to the drunken Celts.
 At the estuary, a school of whales, towing the long boat, ploughing the gentle waves, sped the rescuers to safety.

-Gyda, crying, laughing, speaking, was telling the party of her ordeal when the golden eagle landing on the balcony, told how the Celts, fighting a loosing battle with the forest animals, were being driven out of their mountain dens.
+Gyda, crying, laughing, speaking, was telling the party of her ordeal when the golden eagle landing on the balcony, told how the Celts, fighting a losing battle with the forest animals, were being driven out of their mountain dens.